mailmodo/a2a-js/README.md

 ## Installation

-You can install the A2A SDK using either `npm`.
+You can install the A2A SDK using `npm`.

 ```bash
 npm install @a2a-js/sdk